GrumpyOldTroll/libmcrx/HOWTO.md

 #### Discovering A Relay From The Traffic's Source IP

-There is some live traffic and with associated [AMTRELAY](https://www.rfc-editor.org/rfc/rfc8777.html) DNS records for the source's reverse IP domain name.
+There is some live traffic with associated [AMTRELAY](https://www.rfc-editor.org/rfc/rfc8777.html) DNS records for the source's reverse IP domain name.
 Akamai runs some traffic this way and other sources might advertise relays this way as well.

 AMT relays for traffic like this can be discovered with [driad.py](https://github.com/GrumpyOldTroll/libmcrx/driad.py).